Chompions/WordMemorizer/README.md

   <img src="https://i.ibb.co/cts7YyZ/Screenshot-2023-01-01-13-38-02-66-c4fb6d173a1a2b1a5902d48f6b3c8cac.jpg" width="200"/>
   <img src="https://i.ibb.co/BwKQsFJ/Screenshot-2023-01-01-13-38-59-00-c4fb6d173a1a2b1a5902d48f6b3c8cac.jpg" width="200"/>
 </p>

-## Upcoming features

-* Save more information per words, such as radical count, is-common check, JLPT level, etc.
-* Add word entry in floating bubble just by copy/paste
-* Add word by drawing and character recognition
-* More features

 **Note**: If you have any ideas on what other features I should add, feel free to contact me or file an issue